telosnetwork/plonky2_goldibear/README.md

 While Plonky2 is configurable, its defaults generally target 100 bits of security.
 The default FRI configuration targets 100 bits of *conjectured* security based on the conjecture in [ethSTARK](https://eprint.iacr.org/2021/582).

-Plonky2's default hash function is Poseidon, configured with 8 full rounds, 22 partial rounds, a width of 12 field elements (each ~64 bits), and an S-box of `x^7`.
-[BBLP22](https://tosc.iacr.org/index.php/ToSC/article/view/9850) suggests that this configuration may have around 95 bits of security, falling a bit short of our 100 bit target.
+Plonky2's default hash function over Goldilocks is Poseidon, configured with 8 full rounds, 22 partial rounds, a width of 12 field elements (each ~64 bits), and an S-box of `x^7`.

-## Links

-#### Actively maintained

-- [Polygon Zero's zkEVM](https://github.com/0xPolygonZero/zk_evm), an efficient Type 1 zkEVM built on top of Starky and plonky2

-#### No longer maintained

-- [System Zero](https://github.com/0xPolygonZero/system-zero), a zkVM built on top of Starky
-- [Waksman](https://github.com/0xPolygonZero/plonky2-waksman), Plonky2 gadgets for permutation checking using Waksman networks
-- [Insertion](https://github.com/0xPolygonZero/plonky2-insertion), Plonky2 gadgets for insertion into a list
-- [u32](https://github.com/0xPolygonZero/plonky2-u32), Plonky2 gadgets for u32 arithmetic
-- [ECDSA](https://github.com/0xPolygonZero/plonky2-ecdsa), Plonky2 gadgets for the ECDSA algorithm
+Over BabyBear is Poseidon2, configured with 8 full rounds, 13 partial rounds, a width of 16 field elements (each ~31 bits), and an S-box of `x^7`.
+[BBLP22]
+(https://tosc.iacr.org/index.php/ToSC/article/view/9850) suggests that these configurations may have around 95 bits of security, falling a bit short of our 100 bit target.